lit/lit-element/README.md

 ## Bigger Example

-Note, this example uses decroators to create properties.
+Note, this example uses decorators to create properties.
 Decorators are a proposed standard currently available in [TypeScript](https://www.typescriptlang.org/) or [Babel](https://babeljs.io/).

 ```ts